DisnakeDev/disnake/docs/discord.rst

     .. image:: /images/discord_bot_user_options.png
         :alt: How the Bot User options should look like for most people.

-7. Copy the token using the "Copy" button.
+7. Copy the token by clicking "Reset Token" and then using the "Copy" button.

+    - Click "Yes, do it!" when asked.

     - **This is not the Client Secret at the OAuth2 page.**